 AI-powered security research is tearing open decades of latent bugs across the entire stack.
-Google's AI found a 20-year-old flaw in OpenSSL that every human researcher missed.
 Volume isn't a trend.
 It's a step function.

 Nearly a third of exploited vulnerabilities are weaponized on disclosure day.
 If your patch cycle is monthly, you're not managing risk.
 You're documenting exposure after the fact.